-ARGUMENT DESCRIPTION -h,help Shows this help message and exits. -n, --name This sets the name for this connector.
+ARGUMENT DESCRIPTION -h,help Shows this help message and exits. -n,name This sets the name for this connector.
 In some cases, it is useful to have multiple connectors of the same type executing against a single TQ instance.
 For example, the Syslog Exporter can be run against multiple target and multiple exports, each with their own name and configuration -ll LOGLOCATION, loglocation LOGLOCATION Sets the logging location for the connector.
 The location should exist and be writable by the current.
 A special value of 'stdout' means to log to the console (this happens by default). -c CONFIG, config CONFIG This is the location of the configuration file for the connector.
 This location must be readable and writable by the current user.
 If no config file path is given, the current directory will be used.
 This file is also where some information from each run of the connector may be put (last run time, private oauth, etc.) -v {1,2,3}, verbosity {1,2,3} This is the logging verbosity level.
-The default setting is 1 (Warning). -pt Optional - Timeframe (in seconds) in which a connector instance is considered stalled.
-The default is 21,600 seconds (6 hours).
+The default setting is 1 (Warning). -ep, -external- proxy This allows you to use the proxy that is specified in the ThreatQ UI.